Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Non-unitary entangling power

 Finally, let us discuss the computational complexity related to the various entanglement metrics we introduced.
 The calculation of the $G_1$ Makhlin invariants and hence of target/unwanted one-tangles scales linearly with the number of nuclear spins, since each $G_1$ quantity describes the evolution of a single nuclear spin.
-Thus, the $M$-way entangling power, $\epsilon_{p,M}(U)$, can be calculated without computational difficulty.
-The infidelity of the target gate due to the presence of unwanted spins requires a summation over $2^{L-K}$ Kraus operators, whereas the non-unitary $M$-way entangling power requires two such summations.
+Thus, the {$M$-tangling} power, $\epsilon_{p,M}(U)$, can be calculated without computational difficulty. { Similarly, $\epsilon_{p,M}(\mathcal{E})$ scales linearly with the size of the total size of the register (including target and unwanted nuclei), and can also be calculated without difficulty.} The infidelity of the target gate due to the presence of unwanted spins requires a summation over $2^{L-K}$ Kraus operators.
 Therefore, the starting point to identify optimal cases for preparing GHZ$_M$-like states is to calculate the target/unwanted one-tangles in order to maximize (minimize) target (unwanted) correlations.
-To further inspect the optimal cases in terms of gate error or non-unitary $M$-way entangling power, one can then proceed with those metrics to obtain full information about the dynamics of the system.
+To further inspect the optimal cases in terms of gate error, one can then proceed with {this metric} to obtain full information about the dynamics of the system.